senenpalanca/EsGarden/README.md

 # EsGarden Android App [ENGLISH]

-The application developed in this repository is part of the educational project “eSchoolGarden: School Gardens for Future Citizens” (Erasmus+ 2018-ES01-KA201-050599), which aims to educate students around Europe in values of sustainability and respect for the environment through STI technologies applicable in a garden.
-More details of the project in the following link: https://esgarden.blogs.upv.es/
+The app developed in this repository is part of the educational project “eSchoolGarden: School Gardens for Future Citizens” (Erasmus+ 2018-ES01-KA201-050599), which aims to educate students around Europe in values of sustainability and respect for the environment through STI technologies applicable in a school or urban garden.
+More details of the project can be found at the following link: http://esgarden.webs.upv.es/

+The system developed in Android Studio allows the state of multiple gardens, divided into spaces, to be viewed in real time.
+Each space includes various useful sensors and offers measurement graphs in the form of daily graphs.
+Maximum, minimum, and average values are highlighted on each graph.
+Login is offered to superusers who may add and delete spaces as well as add alerts.
+Non-privileged users start by just clicking the “Sign in” button to view the spaces and graphs without altering the data stored in the database.

 <img src="images/Capt5.png" width=200>     <img src="images/Capt6.png" width=200>       <img src="images/Capt7.png" width=200>       <img src="images/Capt8.png" width=200>